bwsolutions/wp-security-audit-log-for-paid-memberships-pro/readme.txt

     Example:  Enter "pmpro_views" and click add.

-    This will no longer log changes to the user meta field "pmpro_views"
+    This will no longer log changes to the user meta field "pmpro_views" (recommended.
+This is updated every time a page is viewed).

 == Screenshots ==